 - 12. In the calculation of council tax reduction, most income is taken into account, although some types of income are ignored in whole or in part.
 The definition of income includes earnings, benefits and pensions and the following paragraphs explain how various types of income are treated in the calculation.
 The income of an applicant's partner is treated as belonging to the applicant. - 13.
 Income is calculated on a weekly basis.
-In order to arrive at the weekly amount of earnings and other income to be taken into account, a monthly payment is multiplied by 12 and divided by 52: in other cases, the amount is converted to a daily amount and multiplied by 7.
+In order to arrive at the weekly amount of earnings and other income to be taken into account, a monthly payment is multiplied by 12 and divided by 52; a three-monthly payment is multiplied by 4 and divided by 52; where the payment is for a year, the amount is divided by 52; in other cases, the amount is converted to a daily amount and multiplied by 7.
 Where applicable, an assumed income from capital is added (see paragraph 33) and, where relevant and subject to certain conditions, childcare charges are deducted.
 The weekly maximum amounts to be deducted are £175 for one child and £300 for two or more children.
-(For applicants receiving Universal Credit, the maximum amounts to be deducted are 85% of these figures.) - 14.
-Where incurred, childcare charges can be deducted from income where the applicant is: - A lone parent who is working at least 16 hours a week; - A member of a couple both of whom are working at least 16 hours a week; - A member of a couple one of whom is working and the other is incapacitated, in hospital or in prison. - 15.
-Annex 3 explains these childcare provisions in more detail and contains a definition of the childcare charges which can be deducted.
+(For applicants receiving Universal Credit, the maximum amounts to be deducted are \$5% of these figures.) - 14.
+Where incurred, childcare charges can be deducted from income where the applicant is: - A lone parent who is working at least 16 hours a week; - A member of a couple both of whom are working at least 16 hours a week; - A member of a couple one of whom is working and the other is incapacitated, in hospital or in prison.